The Rasmus: 1994–1997: Formation and first albums

-Musical change and signing with Playground Music (1998–2000)
+1998–2002: Musical change with Hell of a Tester and Into

 1998 marked the release of the third Rasmus album Hell of a Tester (sometimes written Hellofatester).
 The album was released on 2 November and marks a change in their musical style from funk to more solid rock.
 The album received Gold status in Finland.
 The most popular single was "Liquid", which was released in September, getting into the Top 40 on MTV Nordic.
 It was voted Single of the Year for 1998 by music critics and fans and the video won an award in 1999 at the Finnish Music Video Awards.
 Lauri wrote Liquid on Lauttasaari bridge.
 The band also wrote religious material which never saw daylight.
 During 1999 Rasmus were headlining big festivals in Finland.
 Janne Heiskanen left the band after playing his last gig supporting Red Hot Chili Peppers.
 Janne decided to retire himself in meditation in India, where he lived for some years.
 This left the band in disarray and were close to breaking up.
 Aki Hakala, who had previously sold merchandise for the band, was eventually asked to become the new drummer.
 Together with Killer and Kwan they formed the Dynasty association a small, independent record label for recruiting new Finnish artists.
 In 2000 the band changed their name from "Rasmus" to "The Rasmus" to avoid confusion with the Swedish DJ of the same name (another artist, British Rasmus Gardell, has also used the name).
 In late 1999 The Cardigans' manager Petri H. Lundén recommended the band to Lars Tengroth, director of new Swedish independent label Playground Music.
 Tengroth went to see them play live in Helsinki and, as he later told HitQuarters, "fell in love with them straight away".
 Having released three albums in Finland and achieved modest success they were looking to develop their career outside of the country and Playground agreed to help them do this.
 In late 2000 the band began working with producers Martin Hansen & Micke Nord in Sweden for their next album, ending up leaving their former funk sound completely behind and changing the style into straight forward pop rock.
 Once signed to Playground the band spent time developing their act to meet the demands of establishing themselves internationally.
 According to Tengroth: "It was like starting from scratch; we were creating a new band so to speak."
 They did a lot of things that were new to them – they spent a long time working on their songs before recording, they worked with producers for the first time, and they recorded outside of Finland.
 They already had a strong stage show but welcomed ideas in improving it further.